thiamsantos/ddiff/README.md

 * `rhs` - the value on the right-hand-side of the comparison (undefined if kind === 'D')
 * `index` - when kind === 'A', indicates the array index where the change occurred
 * `item` - when kind === 'A', contains a nested change record indicating the change that occurred at the array index

+## Credits

+The test suite is adapted from [deep-diff](https://github.com/flitbit/diff). @flitbit Thanks for your amazing work.

 ## Contributing